Skip to content

 • Amarillo Paste – This is a spicy yellow chili paste made from yellow chilis.
 It’s optional and can be substituted with 1 teaspoon of seeded and finely minced fresh habanero pepper.

-How to Make Peruvian Green Sauce
+How to Make the Best Aji Verde Sauce

 blended aji verde